mmeleen/HW2-UTA-Bootcamp/README.md

 # Responsive Portfolio using CSS and Bootstrap

-Use the Bootstrap CSS Framework to recreate your portfolio.
-Here are some guidelines:
+Task is to use the Bootstrap CSS Framework to create a portfolio website.

-* Create the following pages: `index.html`, `portfolio.html` and `contact.html`.

-* Include the following items:
+* Includes the following items:

    * A navbar

+   * About, Portfolio, and Contact pages

-   * A responsive layout
+   * A responsive layout using the grid system

+   * A sticky footer

    * Responsive images

-* The Bootstrap portfolio should minimize the use of media queries.

-* Use Bootstrap's grid system (containers, rows, and columns).

-* On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.

-### Minimum Requirements

-* Functional, deployed application

-* GitHub repository with README describing the project

-### Bonus

-* Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (**Hint:** Check out the Bootstrap documentation).